Lurene Tuttle: Films and television

-Tuttle became a familiar face to millions of television viewers with more than 100 appearances from 1950 to 1986, often in the role of an inquisitive busybody.
-She served as a board member of the Screen Actors Guild from 1951 to 1954.

 On television and in films, Tuttle streamlined herself into a pattern of roles between wise, loving wives/mothers or bristling matrons.
 She was familiar to the early television audience as wife/mother Lavinia "Vinnie" Day in Life with Father (1953–1955).
 Columnist Hedda Hopper called the selection of Leon Ames as Father and Tuttle as Mother "what I consider 22 carat casting with two all-Americans."

 Heaven Only Knows (1947) was her first film.
 She went on to appear in such films as Orson Welles's Macbeth (1948, as one of the Three Witches), Mr. Blandings Builds His Dream House (1948, as Mr. Blandings' secretary, Mary), and Alfred Hitchcock's Psycho (1960, as the wife of Sheriff Chambers).
 In Don't Bother to Knock (1952), she portrayed a mother who unknowingly lets a disturbed woman (played by Marilyn Monroe) babysit her daughter.
 The next year she appeared again with Monroe in Niagara, as Mrs. Kettering.
 She had a rare starring role in Ma Barker's Killer Brood (1960).
 She played Grandma Pusser in the original Walking Tall film trilogy, and also appeared in horror films such as The Manitou (1978), starring Tony Curtis.
 Her final film role was in the 1983 film Testament.

+Tuttle became a familiar face to millions of television viewers with more than 100 appearances from 1950 to 1986, often in the role of an inquisitive busybody.
 She guest-starred twice on Edmond O'Brien's 1960 crime drama Johnny Midnight.
 She then played a supporting role in the 1961–1962 television situation comedy Father of the Bride.
 She made six guest appearances on Perry Mason, with Raymond Burr, during the nine-year run of the show from 1957 to 1966.
 She played the defendant four times: Anna Houser in "The Case of the Substitute Face" in 1958, Sarette Winslow in "The Case of the Artful Dodger" in 1959, Sarah Breel in "The Case of the Shoplifter's Shoe" in 1963, and Josephine Kempton in "The Case of the Grinning Gorilla" in 1965.
 In 1966, she played Henny McLeod in "The Case of the Avenging Angel".